 4) Update software and operating systems

 Making sure your employees have turned on automatic updates is a surefire way to defend your company data and not fall into the jaws of hackers.
 Make sure these updates are across all devices and symptoms—computers, laptops, tablets, and smartphones.
 Software updates are often released to address security issues and bugs.
-Microsoft, for example, is consistently updating security features to protect devices and data and ensuring all employee’s computers receive these updates is any important working from home cybersecurity tip.
+Microsoft, for example, is consistently updating security features to protect devices and data and ensuring all employee’s computers receive these updates is an important working from home cybersecurity tip.

 5) Use a virtual private network connection

 A virtual private network (VPN) extends a private network across a public network, enabling users to send and receive data in a functional, secure way under the management of the private network.
 Encryption is also a common trait of a VPN network.
-Developed to let remote and mobile users, as well as offices in different branches, have access to corporate application and resources, VPN technology is perfect for the current work-from-home environment.
+Developed to let remote and mobile users, as well as offices in different branches, have access to corporate applications and resources, VPN technology is perfect for the current work-from-home environment.

 If you choose to specify that employees must use a VPN on work devices, ensure that they familiarise themselves with the unique VPN requirements, policies, and procedures of your business.